 Museum Manifesto.
 Humans and other animals

-From the perspective of Natural History, we are animals, but humans have gained an overwhelming hold over other species to the extent of threatening their future.
-In the face of the emotions aroused by the sometimes brutal questioning of this asymmetrical relationship, this manifesto proposes to analyse and redefine our place in the living world of which we are a part.
+From the perspective of natural history, humans are animals, yet we have gained an overwhelming hold over other species, to the point of threatening their very existence.
+In the face of the emotions aroused by the sometimes fierce scrutiny of this asymmetrical relationship, this manifesto proposes that we analyse and redefine our place in the living world of which we are a part.

-In his introduction, David Bruno, the President of the Museum, reminds us that “ Humans are primates, which are mammals, which are vertebrates, which are animals. ” In contrast to the legacy of the Abrahamic religions, modern Natural History is driven solely by science and does not identify any difference between human beings and other members of the animal kingdom.
-They share a mosaic of anatomical, genetic and behavioural characteristics with a whole range of other species; for instance, the ability to use tools.
+In his introduction, David Bruno, the President of the Museum, reminds us that "humans are primates, which are mammals, which are vertebrates, which are animals."
+In contrast to the legacy of the Abrahamic religions, modern natural history is driven solely by science and does not identify any difference between human beings and other members of the animal kingdom.
+We share a mosaic of anatomical, genetic and behavioural characteristics with a whole range of other species; for instance, the ability to use tools.

 In itself, the concept of species is merely a convention of scientific language and does not attribute values or rights to the groups of creatures defined by them.